Seagrass Ecosystem Accounting

 Seagrass ecosystem accounts support decision-making across multiple policy domains.
 Countries implementing this guidance will be able to measure and value carbon sequestration for blue carbon policy and climate commitments, quantify coastal protection services for disaster risk reduction planning, assess nursery habitat contributions to fisheries management, and track water quality through seagrass condition indicators.
 These accounts provide the evidence base for marine spatial planning decisions that balance competing uses of coastal waters, for evaluating the effectiveness of seagrass restoration investments, and for monitoring progress toward SDG Target 14.2 on sustainable management and protection of marine and coastal ecosystems.[2]

-This circular enables TG-7.1 Blue Carbon Accounting, which will build on the carbon stock and sequestration measurement methods described here, and TG-7.4 Coastal Protection Valuation, which will draw on the wave attenuation and sediment stabilisation services quantified in this guidance.
-The remote sensing methods described in TG-4.1 Remote Sensing and Geospatial Data provide the foundation for seagrass extent mapping, while the climate indicators developed in TG-2.8 Ocean and Climate Linkages connect seagrass carbon services to national climate accounting systems.
+The carbon stock and sequestration methods described here connect directly to the parallel blue carbon accounting guidance for mangroves and coastal wetlands in TG-6.2 Mangrove and Coastal Wetland Accounting; compilers working across blue carbon ecosystems should apply Fourqurean et al. (2012) and Howard et al. (2014) for consistent measurement protocols.
+The remote sensing methods described in TG-4.1 Remote Sensing and Geospatial Data provide the foundation for seagrass extent mapping, while the climate indicators developed in TG-2.8 Climate Change Indicators connect seagrass carbon services to national climate accounting systems.

 2 Requirements